 - The IACUC ensures the numbers of animals are minimal, the procedures meet or exceed current veterinary standards, and that all of the appropriate steps are taken to prevent, minimize or eliminate risks to our animals.

 - The IACUC ensures that research staff are adequately trained and protected from safety risks.

 - The IACUC also gives regulatory guidance to research staff, conducts facility inspections, reviews the program twice each year, and provides extensive reports to federal agencies.

 A dedicated Laboratory Animal Training Coordinator assembles training programs and provides direct training to laboratory, teaching and husbandry staff on how to handle animals and on procedures, such as specimen collection and aseptic surgery.

 The Animal Oversight & Outreach unit is responsible for quality assurance.
 This unit conducts post-approval monitoring of ongoing research and provides targeted training.
-In conjunction with the attending veterinarian and the IACUC, it directs the assessment of any unanticipated adverse events in animals, non-compliance, or complaints that may occur.
+In conjunction with the attending veterinarian and the IACUC, it directs the assessment of any unanticipated safety events in animals, non-compliance, or complaints that may occur.